svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/paymentchannelcreate.md

 _Requires the [PayChan amendment][]._

-Create a unidirectional channel and fund it with XRP.
+Create a unidirectional channel and fund it with SGY.
 The address sending this transaction becomes the "source address" of the payment channel.

 ## Example {{currentpage.name}} JSON